 And last, but not least, the always popular Hair Bun, created with our patented BUN BARZ.
-Here's a bonus: our products are waterproof and sweat proof, and are easily removed from wet hair.
+Here's a bonus: our bendable ponytail holders are waterproof, sweat proof, and are easily removed from wet hair.
 Onto more tips for beating the summer heat!

 Seems like a no-brainer.
 Right?
 Not for a lot of people.
 Staying hydrated activates your body’s built-in cooling mechanism: sweat.
 When your body doesn’t get enough fluids, in hot temperatures especially, it becomes DE-hydrated, leading to weakness, fatigue, and sometimes more serious illnesses.
 So be sure to replenish by following the 8 by 8 rule: drink eight 8 ounce glasses of water per day.
 Have an ice chest handy?
 Freeze some bottled water the night before.
 Not only will they help keep your ice chest cold, you’ll have lots of cold water on hand.